trivikverma/researchgroup/content/onboarding/onboarding.md

 active = true  # Activate this widget? true/false
 weight = 21  # Order that this section will appear.

-title = "Onbaording at the CUSP Lab" subtitle = ""
+title = "Onboarding at the CUSP Lab" subtitle = ""

 # Date format for experience